Albab001/Story-Audio-TTS--Microservice/README.md

 4. **Error Handling**:
    - Limited timeout handling for long audio generation tasks
-   - No automatic retry mechanism for failed requests
+   - No automatic retry mechanism for failed requests (can be enabled)

 5. **Frontend**:
    - Gradio is suitable for demos but not production-grade